Skip to main content

 PROGRESS=log python pipeline_script.py

-You can create pipelines that extract, normalize and load data in parallel.
+You can create pipelines that extract, normalize, and load data in parallel.

-You can extract data concurrently if you write your pipelines to yield callables or awaitables or use async generators for your resources that can be then evaluated in a thread or futures pool respectively.
+You can extract data concurrently if you write your pipelines to yield callables or awaitables, or use async generators for your resources that can then be evaluated in a thread or futures pool respectively.

 This is easily accomplished by using the parallelized argument in the resource decorator.
-Resources based on sync generators will execute each step (yield) of the generator in a thread pool, so each individual resource is still extracted one item at a time but multiple such resources can run in parallel with each other.
+Resources based on sync generators will execute each step (yield) of the generator in a thread pool, so each individual resource is still extracted one item at a time, but multiple such resources can run in parallel with each other.

 The parallelized=True argument wraps the resources in a generator that yields callables to evaluate each generator step.
 These callables are executed in the thread pool.
-Transformer that are not generators (as shown in the example) are internally wrapped in a generator that yields once.
+Transformers that are not generators (as shown in the example) are internally wrapped in a generator that yields once.

 import dlt